 Orkney Integration Joint Board, and Orkney Health and Social Care Partnership, the Integrated Joint Board (IJB) was formed in 2016.
 This is a legal body, separate from both NHS Orkney and Orkney Islands Council with planning, resourcing, and overseeing integrated health and social care services.
-The IJB and Orkney Health and Care have published their Strategic Plan for 2022-2025 as well as a Strategic Commissioning implementation Plan available at the following link: Strategic Plan (orkney.gov.uk).
+The IJB and Orkney Health and Care have published their Strategic Plan as well as a Strategic Commissioning implementation Plan.
+Included in this Plan there is a commitment to review third sector commissioned services and an overall commissioning intention to shift the balance of care to enhanced, community based models.